1. Overview

 In this article, we talked about Spring Boot Actuator.
 We began by defining what Actuator means and what it does for us.

-Next, we focused on Actuator for the current Spring Boot version 2.x, discussing how to use it, tweak it, and extend it.
+Next, we focused on Spring Boot Actuator, discussing how to use it, tweak it, and extend it.
 We also discussed the important security changes we can find in this new iteration.
-We discussed some popular endpoints and how they have changed as well.
+Then, we discussed some popular endpoints and how they have changed as well.

 Lastly, we demonstrated how to customize and extend Actuator.